 By now, it feels like just about everyone is obsessed with Riverdale and the show’s leading man, Archie Andrews himself, KJ Apa.
 The 21-year-old actor has stolen hearts playing the redhead with a heart of gold, but it’s still surprising to some that he not only perfectly covers up his New Zealand accent when he’s playing Archie, but that red is not his natural hair color.

 KJ is, in fact, a brunette and has been dying his dark brown hair and eyebrows to bring Archie to life for quite some time now.
 As you would imagine, it is quite the process to get his locks the right shade.

-“It was, honestly, scary at the start, because they had to dye it once a week and I’m shooting for six months,” he told the site about his reaction to seeing his natural brown locks dyed red for the first time.
+“It was, honestly, scary at the start, because they had to dye it once a week and I’m shooting for six months,” he told Empire about his reaction to seeing his natural brown locks dyed red for the first time.
 “They had to bleach it.
 I’m probably going to be bald by the end of the series.”

-“I just can kind of do it, I guess,” he shared.
-"I used to talk to myself as a kid; I was one of those weird little kids, but it was always in an American accent.
+“I just can kind of do it, I guess,” he shared to Empire.
+“I used to talk to myself as a kid; I was one of those weird little kids, but it was always in an American accent.
 Maybe that’s why?”

 He works hard to play Archie, that’s for sure.
 And we all appreciate the effort, KJ.

 This post was originally published on Jan.
 4, 2017 and has since been updated.